-The fundamental question of how California should care for its residents will define the near future of State and local government.-...The State and counties invest a substantial portion of their time in deliberations on this issue.-...The solutions required are uniquely complex because California has the largest population in the country, surpassing the second largest by more than 23 percent.
+The fundamental question of how California should care for its residents will define the near future of State and local government.
+The State and counties invest a substantial portion of their time in deliberations on this issue.
+The solutions required are uniquely complex because California has the largest population in the country, surpassing the second largest by more than 23 percent.7

 As a consequence of these circumstances and the myriad challenges faced by Californians as a result, California's state government leads the nation in its identification of the pervasive challenges facing its residents and the volume of its efforts to solve them.
 Few other Governors and state legislatures can match California's commitment to tackling problems of such magnitude and complexity.
 However, the consequence of taking on these formidable tasks is often significant challenges in implementation, primarily due to the scale and cost of creating new programs and improving existing programs.
+California's agricultural counties, including Napa County, are home to a large population of settled and seasonal agriculture workers.